joscha-hillienhoff/earthquake-damage-ml/README.md

     │
     ├── features.py             <- Code to create features for modeling
     │
+    ├── preprocess.py             <- Code to preprocess the data
+    │
     ├── modeling
     │   ├── __init__.py
     │   ├── predict.py          <- Code to run model inference with trained models